omahs/imx-docs/docs/sdk-docs/core-sdk-ts/overview.md

 ## Documentation

-See our [developer documentation](https://docs.x.immutable.com) for information on building on Immutable X.
+See our [developer documentation](https://docs.x.immutable.com) for information on building on ImmutableX.

 See our [API reference](https://docs.x.immutable.com/reference) for more information on our APIs.